How Much Does Neck Liposuction Cost?

 Neck lipo cost depends on amount of work needed

 Some patients have a small amount of fat while others can have a huge quantity.
 Obviously the cost will be different.
 The range will vary by the skill of the surgeon as well.
 The cost should normally be $2000-$4000.

-How much does chin liposuction cost?
+How much does neck liposuction cost?

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.